bsml320/DeepMS/README.md

 ## 2.4 Results plot
 We provide the R code and results in our manuscript to repeat the figure in our manuscript.
 These R scripts rely on some necessary package, including RColorBrewer.
 If user use any code for signature plot, please also cite our manuscript.
 ## Citation
 Pei G, Hu R, Dai Y, Zhao Z, Jia P. Decoding whole-genome mutational signatures in 37 human pan-cancers by denoising sparse autoencoder neural network.
-Underreview.
+Under review.